About UsOur Mission & Our Team

 Meet the people behind Freedom House

 The FHI Board of Directors is responsible for the overall vision and direction of the ministry.
 The Executive Director is responsible for management of day-to-day operational decisions and for recommendations to the Board of Directors.
 FHI staff members and volunteers will provide the on-site supervision, counseling and facility maintenance.
-Trained volunteers from area churches and the guidance of FHI staff will provide mentoring relationships with clients during the 180-day “transition house” period and beyond, as may be required, as well as for residents in the “safe and sober” housing program.
+Trained volunteers from area churches and the guidance of FHI staff will provide mentoring relationships with clients during their time with us and beyond, as may be required, as well as for residents in the “safe and sober” housing program.

 If you need to reach us, please use the contact form to send us a note.